applied-crypto-lab/picco/README.md

   Comments have been placed inside these files to help you identify where changes can be made for customization.

-  ⚠️ **Note:** The program needs to be recompiled after making any of these customizations.
+  ⚠️ **Note:** The web.cpp program needs to be recompiled after making the customizations in part two.

 ### Deployment and Testing mode execution